The Case for Eating Cheese is Stronger Than Ever

-"There’s a lot of magic in the food matrix of cheese."
+"There’s a lot of magic in the food matrix of cheese."+ READ ARTICLE

 The last thing cheese-lovers need is a health expert to justify their obsession.
 In their eyes, a stiff, smelly block of fromage needs no defense.
 Yet for the waistline conscious, more cajoling may be needed to convince them they can be eating cheese for good health.